 as teachers to inform our confirmation students about the choice that is before them.

 In order to do this, we must define the choice.
 Here are some core questions that

 arise about choosing to be a disciple of Jesus: Why should I follow Jesus?
 How do

 I follow Jesus?
 What would I do as a disciple?
-What's the role of the church in this
+What's the role of the church regarding

-whole discipleship thing?
+this discipleship thing?
 Is there anything beyond being a disciple?
-Because the
+Because the best

-best examples of how to follow Jesus are demonstrated in the stories of Jesus and
+examples of how to follow Jesus are demonstrated in the stories of Jesus and his

 Lesson Plan Details: The lessons start at the beginning of Jesus' ministry and somewhat chronologically arrive to Jesus' crucifixion and resurrection.
 In every lesson, you'll find a number of recurring components.
 Click here to read for more about the components of the lesson.
 Click here to browse and download the R4 Confirmation Lesson Plans.